-

 NewOS:

-"mostly a kernel with a minimal amount of user
+kernel with a minimal amount of user space libraries and

 -